John Atchison

 John David Roy Atchison (August 28, 1954 – October 5, 2007) was an American assistant U.S. Attorney in Florida's northern district who was arrested on suspicion of soliciting sex with a 5-year-old girl.
 He was also a volunteer coach for girls' softball and basketball teams, and president of a youth sports association.
 He was arrested in a sex sting operation, and charged with "enticement of a minor to engage in sexual activity using the Internet", "aggravated sexual abuse," and "traveling across state lines to have sex with someone under the age of 12".
 Atchison committed suicide by hanging himself in his prison cell in Milan, Michigan, three weeks later.
+He served as a prosecutor in the case against creationist Kent Hovind.

 Early life and education

 Atchison earned a bachelor's degree from the University of Florida, and a Juris Doctor degree from Samford University Cumberland Law School in Birmingham, Alabama.
 Early on, he lived in Pensacola, Florida.

 Career

 Atchison was admitted to the Florida Bar in June 1984, and to the Georgia Bar in June 1985.
 He worked as an Assistant United States Attorney federal prosecutor in the U.S. Attorney's Office in Pensacola, Florida, in northern Florida, working primarily on tax and financial crime cases.

 He was also a volunteer coach for girls’ softball and basketball teams in his hometown of Gulf Breeze, Florida, and president of a youth sports association there, the Gulf Breeze Athletic Association.
 In the association, girls as young as 4 could participate in a soccer program, and its programs included cheerleading, basketball, football, soccer, and softball.